-A script consists of a model declaration section containing one or more models of the following types: CTMC (continuous-time Markov chain), RBD (reliability block diagram), or SPN (stochastic Petri net).
+A script consists of a model declaration section containing one or more models of the following types: SPN (stochastic Petri net), CTMC (continuous-time Markov chain), DTMC (discrete-time Markov chain), RBD (reliability block diagram), or ET (event tree).
 Support for the FT and EFM formalisms will be included in the next release.
 At the end of the model section is the main block, which has the following syntax: